“Better Health, Less Medicine”

 A whole-health approach you can use with clients immediately.

 A special course for psychologists, social workers, nurses, physicians, pastoral counselors, and other licensed health care practitioners.

-American Health Educators, Inc., and Dr. Robert Hedaya of The National Center for Whole Psychiatry, is offering a One-day Educational Workshop & Lunch Program on Friday, October 14th, 2011.
+American Health Educators, Inc., and Dr. Robert Hedaya of The National Center for Whole Psychiatry and Brain Recovery Center, is offering a One-day Educational Workshop & Lunch Program on Friday, October 14th, 2011.

 Learn three cutting-edge areas of mental health, with an emphasis on practical take-home tools and skills.
 After completion of the workshop, you will be able to:

 - Identify signs and symptoms of hormonal dysfunction and plan a course of action.

 - Identify signs and symptoms of immune dysfunction and plan a course of action.